prescod/glc-collab-game-production/README.md

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-Content by Kassandra Lenters.
-Slides Created by [Christina Truong](http://twitter.com/christinatruong) for Ladies Learning Code.
+Content by Kassandra Lenters and slides created by [Christina Truong](http://twitter.com/christinatruong) for Canada Learning Code.

 Email questions & comments to <content@ladieslearningcode.com>.